The psychopath screening test is a tool used by mental health professionals to assess an individual’s presence and severity of psychopathic traits.

 This 15-item questionnaire assesses the presence of psychopathy-related personality traits and behaviors such as manipulativeness, lack of empathy, and impulsivity.

-The psychopath test can help in the identification of individuals who exhibit psychopathic characteristics, it should not be used to make a definitive diagnosis of psychopathy.
+The psychopath self-assessment test can help in the identification of individuals who may exhibit psychopathic traits, it should not be used to make a self-diagnosis of psychopathy.

-A qualified mental health expert can only make an appropriate diagnosis through a comprehensive evaluation that includes a thorough psychological assessment.
+Only a qualified mental health expert can make an appropriate and correct diagnosis through a comprehensive evaluation that includes a thorough psychological assessment.

 The online psychopath screening test developed by Deenz has 15 questions concerning your life events and behaviors.
 Take your time reading the questions and responding correctly based on your experiences.